motdotla/writings/articles/sendgrid-heroku-docs.md

 After installing SendGrid the application should be configured to fully integrate with the add-on.

+## Golang

+SendGrid has a Golang helper library that facilitates the adoption of SendGrid in Golang applications.
+The module's source code can be found at [GitHub](http://github.com/sendgrid/sendgrid-go).

+Install sendgrid locally with the following command.

+`go get github.com/sendgrid/sendgrid-go`

+The following code is an example on how to send email using the library:

+    :::go
+    package main

+    import (
+        "fmt"
+        "github.com/sendgrid/sendgrid-go"
+    )

+    func main() {
+        sg := sendgrid.NewSendGridClient("sendgrid_username", "sendgrid_password")
+        message := sendgrid.NewMail()
+        message.AddTo("yamil@sendgrid.com")
+        message.AddToName("Yamil Asusta")
+        message.SetSubject("SendGrid Testing")
+        message.SetText("WIN")
+        message.SetFrom("yamil@sendgrid.com")
+        if r := sg.Send(message); r == nil {
+            fmt.Println("Email sent!")
+        } else {
+            fmt.Println(r)
+        }
+    }

+Full documentation of all the features of SendGrid’s Go helper library can be found on [GitHub](http://github.com/sendgrid/sendgrid-go).

 ## Java

 SendGrid has a Java library that facilitates the adoption of SendGrid in Java applications.
 The module's source code can be found at [GitHub](http://github.com/sendgrid/sendgrid-java).